Stochastic PDE Limit of the Six Vertex Model: Introduction

 The first convergence result to the \ac{KPZ} equation for a discrete time particle system was recently proved in \cite{CT15}.
 The systems considered therein were infinite spin versions of the higher spin vertex models studied in \cite{Corwin2016}.
 The scaling there was different than the weakly asymmetric scaling here.
 In particular, the number of particles per site diverges under their scaling.
 This simplified the study of the quadratic martingale problem considerably.
 In particular, due to the divergence of the number of particles per site, the key bound which plays a central role in this work and in that of \cite{Bertini1997} becomes straightforward and does not require any sort of trick to control.
 Other recent \ac{KPZ} equation convergence works, following the style of \cite{Bertini1997}, have included the ASEP-$(q,j)$ \cite{CSL16}, Hall-Littlewood PushTASEP \cite{G17}, and open ASEP \cite{corwin2016open,Shalin,Labbe16b}.

 The energy solution method for \ac{KPZ} equation convergence was initiated in the work of the Jara and Gon\c calves \cite{GJ10} (cf. \cite{Assing}).
 Initially this approach only provided tightness and it was not known whether energy solutions were unique.
 Uniqueness (and hence the identification with the Hopf--Cole solution) was proved in \cite{GP2015a}.
 This approach has been applied to prove that a wide variety of particle systems converge to the \ac{KPZ} equation, see \cite{GJ14a, GJS15,TGS16,GJ13,GJ16,GonPerMar}.
 Those results require stationary initial condition and the method of proof relies heavily upon having well-developed hydrodynamic theory estimates available.
+Quite recently, \cite{Yang} has extended this method to include more general initial data such as flat.

 Regularity structures and paracontrolled distributions provide another route to prove convergence results to the \ac{KPZ} equation.
 These notions of solutions were introduced by Hairer \cite{Hairer13,Hairer14} and Gubinelli and Perkowski \cite{GP15b} (cf. \cite{GIP}), and have since been used to prove convergence for some space-time regularized versions of the equation \cite{HaiShen, HaiQua, DieGubPer}. \cite{HaiMat,CanMat,erhard2017discretisation} has recently developed a discrete space-time version of regularity structures, which may prove useful in demonstrating convergence of various discrete processes to the \ac{KPZ} equation.
 It is worth noting that presently due to technical challenges involved with going to the full line, these works on the KPZ equation using regularity structures or paracontrolled distributions are restricted to periodic spatial coordinates.
 Finally, there is also a renormalization group method which has been applied to the KPZ equation in \cite{Antti}, though it also is also restricted to a periodic setting.